FredHutch/FHBig/_posts/2018-12-05-hightlights-of-FHBig-2018.md

   <figcaption>FHBig's first meeting note.</figcaption>
 </figure>

-Almost a year ago we organized two community meetings and set up goals for this interest group.
-In the following ten months we togehter have built a supportive community that encourage knowledge exchange and cross-group cooperation.
+Almost a year ago we organized two community meetings and set up goals for FHBig.
+Together we have built a supportive community that encourage knowledge exchange and cross-group cooperation.
 Here are some hightlights of our effort in 2018:

 - two community meetings
 - created communication channel: email list, slack and github repo